-If you are looking to lower your energy use or energy bills (maybe both), start by implementing these five inexpensive changes.
+If you are looking to lower your energy use or energy bills (maybe both), start by implementing these five inexpensive ways to save energy.

 - Monitor Energy Use.